 Under subdivision (a), whether a landlord's consent has been unreasonably withheld may be a question of procedure or substance or both.
 A landlord may act unreasonably in responding or failing to respond to a request of the tenant for consent to a transfer, or the landlord may not have a reasonable objection to the transfer.
 Either of these circumstances may give rise to a determination that the landlord has not acted reasonably in stating a reasonable objection to the transfer within the meaning of subdivision (a).
+Subdivision (a) provides the tenant a means of satisfying the burden of proof on this matter by making a written request for a statement of reasons.
+However, this is not the exclusive means of satisfying the burden of proof that the landlord's consent has been unreasonably withheld in a particular case.

 Although Kendall states as a matter of law that denial of consent solely on the basis of personal taste, convenience, or sensibility, and denial of consent in order that the landlord may charge a higher rent than originally contracted for, are not commercially reasonable (40 Cal.
-3d at 501), Section 1995.070 rejects this absolute rule.
+3d at 501), Section 1995.250 rejects this absolute rule.
 Whether a particular objection is reasonable within the meaning of subdivision (a) is a question of fact that must be determined under the circumstances of the particular case.

 The date of applicability of subdivision (a) is December 5, 1985, the date of the Kendall opinion.
 If there is a sublease on or after December 5, 1985, under a lease executed before that date, the rights as between the parties to the sublease are governed by subdivision (a).
-See Section 1995.020(b) ("lease" includes sublease).
+See Section 1995.020(b) ("lease" means lease or sublease).